sunniel/VirtualNetContentSharing/Experiment Results/README.md

 | Average object size            | 4.5MB     |
 | MTU                            | 1518B     |

-The following figures shows the experiment result.
-The first figure describes the content retrieval process without addressing bot dynamics, while the second figure describes the process with addressing bot dynamics.
+Figure 1 and Figure 2 shows the experiment result.
+Figure 1 describes the content retrieval process without addressing bot dynamics, while Figure 2 describes the process with addressing bot dynamics.
 It can be found that, the communication overhead increases when addressing bot dynamics is applied, because some cached addressing bots are no longer in charge of the specified objects.
 Thus, searching over the Chord overlay has to be performed, which increases communication overhead.
 In both Figures, however, the communication overhead in the improved content retrieval scheme is much lower than that in the basic content retrieval scheme, showing the effectiveness of the proposed strategies.
 Moreover, the communication cost increases in the improved scheme is also slower than that in the basic content retrieval scheme, meaning that the improved scheme is optimal for virtual world content sharing.

 ![Number of hops of routing versus number of objects without Address bot dynamics!](https://github.com/sunniel/VirtualNetContentSharing/blob/master/Experiment%20Results/Communication%20Overhead%20without%20Churn.png)
 Figure 1.
 Number of hops of routing versus number of objects without Address bot dynamics